-The app requires that you have a video of the match from a fixed view point (i.e. the camera does not move for the duration of the match, or at the very least it only moves occasionally).
+Click-scouting is very easy to learn but still delivers high-quality scout files.
+It requires that you have a video of the match from a fixed view point (i.e. the camera does not move for the duration of the match, or at the very least it only moves occasionally).
 Such videos are usually taken from the “scout viewpoint” — behind one end of the court, at a reasonable height so that the entire court is clearly visible and players on court do not tend to occlude each other.

-The app is writen in R, but you do not necessarily need to be an R user to be able to use it.
+The app is writen in R, but you do not need to be an R user to be able to use it.
 We provide script files to launch the app from the command line — see the Standalone section below for installation and startup.

 The app can be run on Windows, Linux, or Mac systems.
-It is possible to run the app on a laptop or desktop and connect to it with a tablet or similar touch device to do the actual scouting.
+It is possible to run the app on a laptop or desktop and connect to that with a tablet or similar touch device to do the actual scouting.
 See Device considerations below.

 Also see the “Other system utilities” section, below.